AngeloFilaseta/ds-rt-2024-monitoring-slides/content/index.md

 - An **efficient** and **scalable** method for monitoring *multiple* distributed simulations in real-time is required;

-- The objective is to provide **early feedback** about the behavior of the system under development;
-  - The system will still be validated using the traditional way, but *a lot of time can be saved* in the long run!<small>(🤩)</small>

 {{< figure src="trans.svg" >}}

 - Monitoring *distributed simulations* is more complex than monitoring *traditional distributed systems*;

 - The parameters to track may not be predefined or known in advance.
   - General-purpose simulators are even more challenging, since parameters may change frequently.